It’s the early 1990s and you, the decision-maker for a hip fashion outlet, have a big decision to make:

 This system is... spotty at best.
 It generally leads to an excess of deadstock, as it’s cheaper overall to overproduce than to underproduce.
 You’ll then need to discount that deadstock in order to clear it, which hurts your margins.

-By connecting purchasing with product-level marketing data, the purchasing department can gauge the actual performance of each item.
+By connecting purchasing with product-level performance data, the purchasing department can gauge the actual performance of each item.
 They can understand (literally within the week of a promotion running) how difficult it is to sell each product based on marketing metrics like conversion rate, return on ad spend, click-through rate, etc. By analysing just two weeks of this data, retailers can reduce the error rate of estimated versus actual demand from 55% down to 8%!

 Harvard Business Review Study